klb2/copula-mu-performance-bounds/README.md

 (Karl-L. Besser, Eduard Jorswieck, 2020, [https://doi.org/XXX](doi:XXX) and [https://doi.org/XXX](doi:XXX)).

-Some more notebooks which belong to the different applications presented in "Copula-Based Multi-User Performance Bounds -- Part II: Applications" (Karl-L.
-Besser, Eduard Jorswieck, 2020, [https://doi.org/XXX](doi:XXX)) are part of previous publications and are listed below.

 The idea is to give an interactive version of the calculations and presented concepts to the reader.
 One can also change different parameters and explore different behaviors on their own.